 - Expert tips from a seasoned transit trekker for transit-based, car-free day trips, backpacking, biking, and e-biking

-- First release for Washington state; additional locations to follow
+- First release for Washington state; additional releases planned for other regions

-- Initially issued in e-reader and PDF formats; Print editions TBD based on interest
+- Initially issued in e-reader and PDF formats; Print edition TBD based on interest

 Complete the contact form below to get notified as soon The Transit Trekker Manual is available.
 We won’t ever sell your information and plan to send no more than four e-mails annually.
 Probably fewer!